namananaman/HoneyPi/README.md

 On each host run setup\_network.sh.
 This will make sure the buffers are of sufficient size.

+Make sure the config file 'hp-user/honeypi.config' has the correct IP address, the address and ports of the pi must be in the first lines and the address and port of the aggregator server must be in the last line.
+The config file we used is in the repository.

-On the switch make sure IP routing is enabled and run
+On the switch make sure IP routing is enabled and run in the config terminal

   `ip route add 192.168.2.0/26 192.168.2.4`
   `ip route add 192.168.2.64/26 192.168.2.3`
   `ip route add 192.168.2.128/26 192.168.2.4`
   `ip route add 192.168.2.192/26 192.168.2.3`

+On the aggregation server

+  ./agg\_server.py

 On each worker node: